 Neato Robotics, however, is a serious contender.
 Today, Neato Robotics and iRobot are probably the most well-known manufacturers of robot vacuums.
 So it is just fitting to compare two of their products: the Roomba 650 and the Neato XV Signature Pro.

-- 5 The Differences: Roomba 650 vs Neato XV Signature Pro
+The Main Differences Between Roomba 650 vs Neato Signature Pro are:

 Neato XV Signature Pro

 - Pricing: The Neato XV Signature Pro was Neato Robotics’ most advanced robot vacuum when it debuted in the market in the latter part of 2013.
-However, it had an MSRP of $499.99 (For the latest prices and discounts, check here), which puts it in the same price range as the Roomba 800-series and 700-series.
+However, the Neato XV Signature Pro falls in the same price range as the Roomba 800-series and 700-series.
 It means that, compared to all other top-of-the-line signature models from iRobot and even LG, the Neato XV Signature Pro has a pretty attractive price range.

 - Design: Neato has a curious design in that it looks like an upright vacuum without the handle.
 It is shaped like the letter D. The decision to use this design not only differentiates it from the circular shape of the Roomba, but also for practical reasons.
 Your home’s walls and edges are flat, so having three flat edges allows the Neato XV Signature Pro to get closer to the edges than a circular robot vacuum.